ajaynayak585/Skylo_assignment/PART2_README.md

 Security and Privacy for Subscriber and Billing Data:
 -----------------------------------------------------------
-IAM and access control using IAM service , integrate gcp services using service account and provide access at specific user for different use cases.
+IAM and access control using IAM service , integrate gcp services using service account and provide access at specific user based on different cases.
-   Project-level IAM
+   1.Project-level IAM
-   Dataset-level IAM
+   2.Dataset-level IAM
-   Table-level IAM
+   3.Table-level IAM
-   Authorized views
+   4.Authorized views
-   Secret Manager
+   5.Secret Manager

 For PII date , we must use data masking & Use authorized views for restricted access